tariq-nasheed/HyperMania/README.md

 ***Extremely WIP***, casual play is possible but with bugs and rough presentation.

-Press **Z** (default binding is E key) while super or collect all Super Emeralds to transform into Hyper state.
+Press transform + up in debug mode while super or collect all Super Emeralds to transform into your Hyper form.
 # Status
 - Hyper abilities - Sonic, Tails, Knuckles, and Mighty are feature complete, Ray does not have an ability yet.